-Learn ways to manage stress, rather than snacking.
+Learn ways to manage stress other than snacking.
 Examples may be meditation, yoga, or exercise.
-If you are depressed or stressed a lot, talk to your health care provider.
+If you are depressed or stressed a lot, talk to your provider.

 Bariatric (weight-loss) surgery can reduce the risk of certain diseases in people with severe obesity.
 These risks include:

 Surgery may help people who have been very obese for 5 years or more and have not lost weight from other treatments, such as diet, exercise, or medicine.